Canna, Scotland: Church rule under the Scottish king

 In 1561, the Bishop agreed to rent the island to the leader of Clan Ranald, a branch of the MacDonalds.
 In 1588, some of the remains of the Spanish Armada found refuge with the MacLeans of Duart, who had a longstanding feud with the MacDonalds (concerning the Rhinns of Islay).
 Lachlan - the MacLean leader - demanded that the Spanish supply him with 100 soldiers, as the price of their refuge, which he used to launch an attack against the Small Isles, in pursuance of the feud; Canna was "burned with fire".
-Lachlan was imprisoned in Edinburgh by the king for this (Note: the offence was the use of Spaniards, not the violence and arson), but he escaped, and faced no further punishment (Note: due to the king's status as Elizabeth I of England's heir, and Elizabeth's desire for the MacLeans to assist her against Irish rebels, wider considerations may have been at play here).
+Lachlan was imprisoned in Edinburgh by the king for this (Note: the offence was the use of Spaniards, not the violence and arson), but he escaped, and faced no further punishment (Note: due to the king's status as Elizabeth I's heir, and Elizabeth's desire for the MacLeans to assist her against Irish rebels, wider considerations may have been at play here).